fraenki/puppet-f_upgrade/README.md

 ### Using hooks

 Hooks make it possible to customize the upgrade process.
-They need to have a valid shell syntax.
+They need to have valid POSIX shell syntax.
 Hooks may either be specified directly using the `content` parameter or by specifying an alternative download source using the `source` parameter:

 ```puppet
 class { 'f_upgrade':